 Advanced Statistics - Positional Data:

-The Buffaloes definitely don't want Pitt to live in the paint against them.
+Colorado definitely doesn't want them to live in the paint against them.
 They allow their opponents to take 36.3% of their attempts at the rim; teams convert at 56.2% overall.
-Like the Panthers, Colorado doesn't have a true rim protector, as they only deter 10.8% of shots around the basket.
+Like the Panthers, the Buffaloes don't have a true rim protector, as they only deter 10.8% of shots around the basket.
 Of the 89.2% of attempts at the rim that go uncontested, an opposing team's field goal percentage rises to 62.6% - not ideal.

 The one thing this team exceeds the D-I average in is two-point jump shot field goal percentage.
 Their 37.1% conversion rate is slightly better than the average of 35.7%, but that won't be their plan against Pitt - as it shouldn't be against anybody, really.

 The Panthers are only allowing teams to take 30.5% of their attempts around the rim.
 Like the rebounding issue I highlighted in my last article, whichever team successfully scores in the paint is going to have the advantage.

 Colorado - ranks 64th on KenPom, 105.9 offensive rating (141st), 96.2 defensive rating (32nd).